isomerpages/moe-sls/_teacher-user-guide/Author/Edit Activities & Sections (Enhanced).md

 <li>Go to Lesson Plan, if you want to Move Section Up/Down or to Rename Section Title by clicking the <strong>Pencil</strong> icon [insert icon] to edit the Section Title and Save icon [icon] to save.</li>
 </ol>
 <p><img alt="Screenshot 2023-03-10 at 2.32.06 PM.png" src="https://s3-us-west-2.amazonaws.com/secure.notion-static.com/0cfe4fb5-c6d6-4d3a-8533-4bb8e9ca3cdc/Screenshot_2023-03-10_at_2.32.06_PM.png"></p>
-<p>Note: The viewable toggle is only selectable when there is only one section.
+<p><u>Note</u>: The viewable toggle is only selectable when there is only one section.
 When there are two or more sections, it cannot be switched off.</p>